flub78/multitenant/doc/devops/installation.md

 The domain can be public and declared in the DNS or private, in which case it must be declared in the /etc/hosts of the Ansible control node and in the target machine.

+## Ansible Installation

+It is possible to install the application with the insatll.yml ansible playbook.

 ## Installation steps

 ### Get the sources from github